 Having to choose between parents or testify against a parent can take a big emotional and psychological toll on a child.
 Parents should consider how having to testify will affect the child long-term because it is often best for the child to have a healthy relationship with both parents.
 Think about whether your child’s testimony is really necessary and gauge your child’s interest in testifying in court after explaining in simple terms what that means.

-How a Testimony of a Child is Handled in Court
+How a Testimony of a Child is Handled in a New York Court

 If a child is needed to testify in a divorce case, the judges will typically insist that lawyers are more restrained in their questioning than with an adult witness.
 Child witnesses should be treated with respect and not talked down to or unnecessarily doubted just because of their age.